-Leakage of insulin may be reported from the injection site, from the tip of the needle or from the pen due to a poor seal between the needle and pen cartridge following injection.
+Leakage of insulin may be reported from the injection site or from the tip of the needle following injection.
 If leakage occurs following injection of medicine it is recommended to increase the time the needle is left in situ following injection.
-The most recent global review of injection technique indicated that less than one in three people with diabetes were waiting ten seconds (or longer) from fully depressing the device plunger to removal from the tissue.
-However there is agreement in the literature that the percentage of medicine lost to leakage is minimal and not clinically significant relative to overall glycaemic management when the correct IT is used; there is also little difference between different needle lengths [25, 42-47].
-Leakage can be minimised by:
+However there is agreement in the literature that the percentage of medicine lost to leakage is minimal and not clinically significant relative to overall glycaemic control when the correct IT is used.
+Leakage is more so related to dose volume and not needle length.^{24,40-45}